This Handbook contains everything you need to know about this Secret Compass Classic expedition to Sudan.

 THERMAL BASE LAYER: 1 x long sleeved thermal top.
 Helly Hansen or equivalent.

 LONG TREKKING TROUSERS: 2 x thin trekking trousers that dry quickly and are comfortable.
+Do not bring shorts as these are not acceptable in Sudan.

 MID LAYER: 1 x fleece or equivalent